Do you know how your personal information is being collected, used, stored and shared by the organisations that you’re giving it to?

 What are we doing?

-To comply with the GDPR YBSG is carrying out the following:
+To comply with the GDPR YBSG has carried out the following:

-- We are making updates to our policies and procedures to align with the stricter requirements of GDPR.
+- We have made updates to our policies and procedures to align with the stricter requirements of GDPR.
 We will enhance our processes to ensure your personal information is kept safe and should a problem occur we can fix it quickly so preventing unnecessary detriment to you.
 These improvements will be rolled out across our businesses prior to 25 May 2018.

 - We work with a number of carefully selected parties who may process your personal information on our behalf.
-We are updating contracts with these parties to ensure they take the same level of care handling your personal information.
+We have updated contracts with these parties to ensure they take the same level of care handling your personal information.

-- We are training our colleagues so they understand GDPR and can apply the regulation correctly when interacting with you and when handling your personal information.
+- We have trained our colleagues so they understand GDPR and can apply the regulation correctly when interacting with you and when handling your personal information.

-- We will be updating these between now and 25 May when the GDPR comes in to effect.
+- We have updated these between now and 25 May when the GDPR comes in to effect.

 - We are appointing a Data Protection Officer to monitor internal compliance, inform and advise on our data protection obligations and act as a contact point for data subjects and the Information Commissioner's Office.